Amy Wilson is an artist, educator and poet from Glasgow, Scotland.

 2017 Isle of Gigha School and Pre-Five Unit, Isle of Gigha, Scotland.

 The Earth Charter in a universal expression of ethical principles to foster a more sustainable future.
-As part of this learning programme workshops introduced students aged 5-11 to key Ecoliteracy concepts through places based learning adventures.
+As part of our learning programme this workshop series introduced students aged 5-11 to key Ecoliteracy concepts through placed based learning adventures.
 Concepts explored included: Ecosystems, Decomposition and Plastic in the Oceans.
 This series was supported by Earth Charter International and the Earth Charter Youth Network.

-This course merged the teaching of Botany with the essential skills of digital journalism.
-Skills in Botanical Drawing, Sculpture, film and photography are introduced in this course.
-Amy also managed the Isle of Gigha School Community Gardening Club which aims to provide the school community with locally grown, organic fruit and vegetables.
-This involves the teaching of garden design and basic construction and horticultural skills.
+This hybrid course combines an introduction to botany and digital journalism.
+Skills in botanical drawing, sculpture, film and photography are introduced in this course.
+Amy also helped establish the Isle of Gigha School Community Gardening Club which aims to provide the school community with locally grown, organic fruit and vegetables.
+This involved the teaching of garden design and basic construction and horticultural skills to an intergenerational public.
+Award winning garden designed by Isle of Gigha School showcased and exhibited at Gardening Scotland 2017, Scotland’s Premier Horticultural Festival.

 BEE WILD!
 Learning Garden, Autumn 2017